 Greico identified four steps organizations and companies, regardless of size, should take to build a proper cyberdefense posture.
 First, he said, identify what you’re worried about and enumerate your critical assets.
 “People–humans–are your best line of defense.
 Talk with your team.
 Identify your critical assets and ask simple questions about your company,” he said.

-Next, "Ask yourself and your team: What are the most important data processing functions that are critical to my business?
-Then you can begin to build a system of processes, technologies, education to ensure you are protecting those [critical assets]."
+Next, “Ask yourself and your team: What are the most important data processing functions that are critical to my business?
+Then you can begin to build a system of processes, technologies, and education to ensure you are protecting those [critical assets].”

 The biggest challenge for many companies is operationalizing defense detection.
 “You can’t just proactively put [policies] in place and then forget about them.
 You must continue to look for active adversarial activity … so you are able to detect and respond to an attack.”

 Finally, Greico said, when an attack is successful and you have detected it, “you need to focus on recovery.
 In the end ‘resilience’ is about getting back to your business … up and operational in the face of a cyberattack.
 When you walk your business through those steps you really begin to put a boundary on real risk and real [threats].”

 In the Dallas sirens incident someone discovered the radio frequency signal used to trigger the activation of the sirens, Dtex’s Thorson said.
 “Ten years ago it would have been a significant amount of work to discover the correct frequency of transmission as well as any signal encoded within that transmission.
 However, with software defined radios and computers able to monitor large portions of the radio frequency spectrum, it becomes much easier [to hack].”